CleanCut/green/README.md

 3-line pull request to [fix some problems](https://github.com/nose-devs/nose2/pull/171) where the behavior did not conform to the already-written documentation which broke my plugin.
-The pull request wasn't accepted because I (ironically) didn't write unit tests for it.
-While reading code for nose and nose2 I kept thinking, "I can write a better test runner than *this*".
-I got tired of battering on a seemingly closed door with the nose/nose2 devs and decided to see what it would take to write my own test runner.
+The pull request wasn't initially accepted because I (ironically) didn't write unit tests for it.
+This got me thinking "I can write a better test runner than *this*".
+I got tired of the friction dealing with the nose/nose2 and decided to see what it would take to write my own test runner.
 That brought be to...

 **unittest**